jonahgreene01/CSU_Algae_Model_Download_Instructions/README.md

 Downloading the CSU Algae Model is relatively staightforward and can be achieved by following the steps outlined below.
 However, for detailed step-by-step instructions on how to download and use the model, download and view the "Quick_Start_Guide" above.

 Summary of Model Installation:

+Prior to installation you must have Microsoft Excel and MathWorks Matlab installed on your computer.
+You must have both programs running from your C: drive to enable the necessary communicaiton between Matlab and Excel via Excel VBA.

 1) Create a folder directly on your C: drive titled "CSU_Open_Source_Algae_Model"
 2) Within this folder create two additional folders: "Model_Files" and "Useful_Documents"
 3) Retun to the list of repositories on my profile (jonahgreene01) and download the "CSU_Algae_Model_Matlab_Excel_Files" repository